 Generally, if someone harms another person or their behavior and negligence leads another person to be harmed, they might be held legally responsible.
-If you’re in a car accident, for example, and another driver’s negligence is responsible for your injuries you might hire a and sue for damages.
+If you’re in a car accident, for example, and another driver’s negligence is responsible for your injuries you might hire a personal injury lawyer and sue for damages.

 What about the current situation with covid-19?